 The day started with an outing to Bigdøy, a neighborhood on a peninsula best reached by ferry.
 There are six museums over there, and I hit 4.5 of them.
 I got to the Holocaust Center first, at 9:30, but it didn’t open until 10:00, so I took a picture of the building, Vidkun Quisling’s former home.
-Quisling was the head of the Norwegian government during the Nazi occupation, and his legacy is that his name is used to refer to anyone who sympathizes with the enemy during an occupation.
+Quisling was the head of the Norwegian government during the Nazi occupation, and his legacy is that his name represents anyone who sympathizes with the enemy during an occupation.

 So I walked from there to the Viking Ship Museum, which houses three ships that were discovered in the late nineteenth and early twentieth centuries.
 Unlike the ships I saw at the museum in Roskilde, Denmark, four years ago, these ships are almost completely intact, as they were used for burials and not sunk at sea.

-The rain let up, so I decided to visit the Norsk Folkemuseum, one of those outdoor recreations of long‐ago life that I usually hate.
-But this one turned out to be very well done.
+The rain let up, so I decided to visit the Norsk Folkemuseum.
+This is one of those outdoor recreations of long-ago life that I usually hate.
+But I enjoyed it.
 It was organized into villages representing different eras, but it also mixed in some interesting exhibits showing the same kind of business in different eras.
 For example, there was a dentist exhibit with recreations of offices from the 1910s, 1930s, and 1960s.
-And a similar pharmacy exhibit, and an apartment building with six furnished apartments from the late 1800s through the late 1900s.
+And a similar pharmacy exhibit.
+And an apartment building with six furnished apartments from the late 1800s through the late 1900s.
 Plus, of course, the typical array of old buildings from all over Norway.

-I was pretty much done with boats by that time, but I still had to take the ferry back from Bigdøy.
+I’d had enough boats by that time, but I still had to take the ferry back from Bigdøy.
 My next stop was the Astrup Fearnley Museum.
-This is a museum of modern art, or perhaps a better way of describing it is a museum of wacko art.
+This is a museum of modern art.
+Perhaps a better way of describing it is a museum of wacko art.
 There was no Norwegian slant to the exhibit; it included artists from all over the world, including several from the USA, though the only name that was familiar to me was David Hockney.